Sprint planning is a live team meeting aimed to plan a backlog and set goals for the next cycle of work.

-The Capacity Planning report details the team capacity throughout the sprint.
-It is useful to review the Capacity Planning report during sprint planning and throughout the sprint to assure team commitments can be achieved with available capacity.
+The sprint capacity report details the team's capacity throughout the sprint.
+It is useful to review this report during sprint planning and throughout the sprint to ensure team commitments can be achieved with available capacity.

 Use this page to determine if the team is set up for success going into a sprint.
 It tells the story of the sprint, such as: Can we deliver upon our commitments?
 Is the work distributed equally within the team?
 Are we progressing as planned or is work taking more/less time than estimated?

 Planned capacity top bar (blue) as compared to hours loaded (green and orange) provides a quick view to check your capacity allocations.

 If team members are over-allocated, adjust their allocation:

 - Click the user icon under their profile picture.